Assyrians in the Bible

 and Isaiah gave them this answer, "Say thus unto your lord, 'Thus sayeth the LORD: Be not afraid of the words that thou hast heard, wherewith the king of the Assyrians' servants have blasphemed me.

-and have thrown their gods into the fire but they are not gods, but rather the products of human hands, mere wood and stone.
-So the Assyrians destroyed them.
+They have burned the gods of the nations, for they are not really gods, but only the product of human hands manufactured from wood and stone.
+That is why the Assyrians could destroy them.

 Therefore thus sayeth the LORD, concerning the king of the Assyrians, 'He shall not come into the city, and shall shoot no arrow into it, there shall no shield hurt it, neither shall they grave about it.